Update 2018: This restaurant has closed.

 - Location: 6518 Washington St, Yountville, CA 94599

 Hurley’s is located on the main street of Yountville, called Washington St, right across from V Marketplace.
 There is street parking around and a decent size lot near the marketplace itself.

 The menu has so many unique options that it can be hard to choose if you are into trying new things like I am.
-I usually go with the boar though as it is hard to beat.
+I usually go with the boar though, as it is hard to beat.
 Here is all the info on what we ordered.

 The chef’s signature dish is the wild boar, so that is what I ordered.
 It comes with a great red wine sauce that smothers the boar and vegetables.
 It makes the vegetables have an almost caramelized taste, and I found myself just as excited about the carrots as I was the boar.
-The polenta it is sitting on has a grits like texture and I really enjoyed the way it was presented with the boar.
-The crispy onions they have on top and the truffle oil seal the deal.
-This is a really great dish in Yountville, one that holds its own with many of the other popular restaurant’s best.
+The polenta it is sitting on has a grits like texture, and I enjoyed the way it was presented with the boar.
+The crispy onions they have on top, and the truffle oil seal the deal.
+This is a great dish in Yountville, one that holds its own with many of the other popular restaurant’s best.

 For dessert, we decided to have the pear crustado, which is a baked pear “pie” with fig ice cream and huckleberry sauce drizzled over the top.
 It was decadent and fantastic, a great dessert to order.

 In a city with excellent food, Hurley’s easily carves itself a place among the others.
 I enjoyed my time here, as the staff, food, and atmosphere were top notch.
 My wife and I plan to return next time we are in the area, and I would love to hear what you think in the comments.